 A sluggard’s appetite is never filled, but the desires of the diligent are fully satisfied.
 Proverbs 13:4

 Here’s a little tour of our garden last month:

-Or sit back for 3 minutes and totally relax with these garden and farm snippets.
+Or sit back for 3 minutes and totally relax with these garden and farm snippets in this next video:

 (Subscribe here for a new Snippets of Life every month.)

 This Summit is a wonderful compilation of downloadable content that I am totally excited to be a part of.
 Basically, we all got together to help each other and our readers out by offering this Summit as a great way to build community.
-It’s a win-win for both myself and the other 31 experts, and for you.
+It’s a win-win for myself, the other 31 experts, and for you.

 Let’s Keep This One Secret Between Us